e2nIEE/pandapower-qgis/README.md

 # pandapower-qgis

-Plugin for interaction between QGis and pandapower or pnadapipes Networks
+Plugin for interaction between QGis and pandapower Networks.

-Import and export of pandapower and pandapipes networks.
+Import and export of pandapower networks.

 ---